Home Healthcare IT Direct-to-Consumer Genetic Testing Market Size, Share and Forecast to 2031

 North America Dominates the Global Market

-North America is the most significant global direct-to-consumer genetic testing market shareholder and is anticipated to exhibit a CAGR of 17.23% during the forecast period.
+The North America direct-to-consumer genetic testing market is projected to grow at a CAGR of 17.23% during the forecast period.
 The U.S. market largely dominates the North American direct-to-consumer genetic testing market landscape.
 The presence of key industry players such as Ancestry.com, 23andMe, and Family Tree DNA has acted as a significant market driver for the direct-to-consumer genetic testing market in this region.
 Other factors, such as funding availability, high economy, and favorable market conditions for scientific innovations, have also acted as drivers for the direct-to-consumer genetic testing market.
 In addition, the increasing use of personal genomics and mushrooming consumer interest in ancestry and health-based DTC-GT is another factor boosting the growth of the North American market.
 Another factor supporting North America's market growth is developing novel genetic tests that could predict potential allergies, different responses to medication, and associated risks of genetic diseases such as neurofibromatosis, cancer, and spinal muscular atrophy.

 Europe is estimated to exhibit a CAGR of 16.82% over the forecast period.
 Europe's DTC genetic testing market has been growing since its inception.
 Several European countries are working persistently to enhance the adoption of immunization across Europe.
 Europe holds the second-largest market share in revenue in the global DTC genetic testing market, owing to increasing healthcare expenditure and a growing focus on immunizing and eradicating infectious diseases across the region.
 Currently, there are limited DTC genetic-testing companies in Europe.
 Still, at a national level, the national bioethics committees of countries such as Belgium, France, and Portugal have addressed the issue.
 In addition, multiple statements are made by many national organizations.
 The European direct-to-consumer genetic testing market holds great potential for the entry of local, new entrants that can abruptly work toward promoting and commercializing DTC genetic tests across the population.
 This opportunity is also supported by the funding that the DTC companies receive to carry out genetic testing and publish results through online portals.
 Furthermore, the U.K. and Germany act as great testing grounds after the U.S., which can help to increase the penetration of DTC-GT in Europe.